 She has been working as a project manager on a large-scale science-religion project at the University of Oxford before starting her DPhil.
 Szilvi lives in Oxford with her husband and 3 children.

-Benjamin Hart is a DPhil student in the Department of Education conducting research in the field of English Higher Education.
+Benjamin Hart is a Doctoral student in the Department of Education conducting research in the field of English Higher Education.

 His research focusses on evaluation within a widening participation setting and his interests lie primarily in the field of higher education and the philosophy of education.

 Following his B.A., and MSc in Sociology, Benjamin completed his MSc Education (Research Design and Methodology) at the University of Oxford.
-Prior to his DPhil, Benjamin worked in Evaluation at the University of Oxford
+Prior to his Doctoral studies, Benjamin worked in Evaluation at the University of Oxford

 Prior to arriving at Oxford, Brooks was a Member of Parliament in UK Government and Minister of Civil Society.
 Before entering politics Brooks was a Senior Partner at Apollo Management LP a leading Private Equity Firm.